PostgreSqlStan/postgresqlstan.github.io/_pages/about.md

 I created this site to share knowledge, tips, links and thoughts about command line software I use for web publishing, data wrangling, and other related tasks.

-[Topics](/tags/) include git, Jekyll, PostgreSQL, Python, shell commands and scripting, and directions for installing some of the open source software I use on macOS.

 Hopefully, others find some of this information useful. *If not, at least I'll be able to find to my notes the next time I need to repeat a task documented here.* 😁

 Please, contact me on [Twitter](https://twitter.com/PostgreSQLStan) if you have any questions or comments.